George0417/newbie-on-machine-learning/skills need on Data Scientist.md

     "- Analyze,
     "- Visualize"

-### Application of IMQAV,
-    "- Organization,
-    "- Architecture,
-    "- Set of Tasks"

 ### Ingest,
     "Ingestion is a set of software engineering techniques to adapt high volumes of data that arrive rapidly (often via streaming).  , "- Kafka,